Dekr0/wwise-teller/README.md

 from Wwise Authoring Tool.
 - Wwise teller makes an attempt to replicate common features sound designer can do in Wwise Authoring Tool

+## Capabilities

-- The current capability of Wwise Teller (Most are done by scripting / automation at the current state):
+- The current capability of Wwise Teller (Most are done by scripting / automation at the current state) include the following:
     - Add new Audio Sources with new audio data (with completely new Audio Source 32-bit IDs)
     - Replace Audio Sources Data
     - Swap Audio source IDs in Sound objects